 Chicken wings were first cooked in a hot sauce for a late-night snack back in 1964, at a bar in Buffalo, New York.
 Since that time, buffalo wings can be found on most bar menus.
 And when it’s game-day, you can be sure that tables will be full of wings and beer.
 But, if you can’t get out, there is no excuse not to enjoy this appetizer.
 Buffalo Chicken Wings are easy to make to have any day or night you are craving a little heat in your appetizer.

-- Frank’s buffalo sauce–Be aware that buffalo sauce is NOT the same as hot sauce.
-Be sure to use buffalo sauce for the recipe, or make your own buffalo sauce!
+Buffalo Sauce: Be aware that buffalo sauce is NOT the same as hot sauce.
+You can use storebought, or make your own buffalo sauce!

 How to Cut Chicken Wings